David-OConnor/pyflow/README.md

 ## Use
-- Create a `pyproject.toml` file in your project directory.
-Note that running `init`, `new`, or `install` creates this file automatically.
-See [PEP 518](https://www.python.org/dev/peps/pep-0518/) for details.
+- Optionally, create a `pyproject.toml` file in your project directory.
+Otherwise, this file will be created automatically.
+You may wish to use `pyproject new` to create a basic project folder (With a .gitignore, source directory etc), or `pyproject init` to populate info from `requirements.txt` or `Pipfile`.
+See
+[PEP 518](https://www.python.org/dev/peps/pep-0518/) for details.

 Example contents: